sendbird/sendbird-calls-ios/README.md

 * [WebRTC framework](https://github.com/sendbird/sendbird-webrtc-ios) which can be integrated either by CocoaPods or Carthage.

 ## Installation
-To use SendBird Calls, you should first add our custom-built WebRTC framework to your project.
-(Git Large File Storage)[https://git-lfs.github.com] must be installed to use the WebRTC framework along with the SendBirdCalls framework.
+To use SendBird Calls, first add our custom-built WebRTC framework to the project.
+[Git Large File Storage](https://git-lfs.github.com) must be installed to use the WebRTC framework along with the SendBirdCalls framework.
-- Run `brew install git-lfs` in your project directory.
+- Run `brew install git-lfs` in the project directory.

 ### CocoaPods
 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
 For usage and installation CocoaPods instructions, visit [their website](https://cocoapods.org/).
-SendBirdCalls can be integrated into your Xcode project using CocoaPods by doing the following:
+SendBirdCalls can be integrated into the Xcode project using CocoaPods by doing the following:
-1. Install CocoaPods into your project by running `pod init` in your project directory.
+1. Install CocoaPods into the project by running `pod init` in the project directory.
 2. Run `open Podfile`
-3. In the opened Podfile, include `pod ‘SendBirdCalls’` to your configuration under your project target.
+3. In the opened Podfile, include `pod ‘SendBirdCalls’` to the configuration under the project target.
-4. Install the SendBirdCalls framework by running `pod install` in your project directory.
+4. Install the SendBirdCalls framework by running `pod install` in the project directory.

 > **Note**: The `SendBirdCalls` SDK relies on the` SendBirdWebRTC` framework. `SendBirdWebRTC` is based on` GoogleWebRTC` and is recompiled with `bitcode` enabled.
-Since `SendBirdWebRTC` is included in `SendBirdCalls` as a dependency, you do not need to explicitly download it.
+Since `SendBirdWebRTC` is included in `SendBirdCalls` as a dependency, it doesn't need to be explicitly downloaded.

 > **IMPORTANT**: After installing the framework, there **MUST** be a 800+MB `SendBirdWebRTC` binary inside `Pods/SendBirdWebRTC.framework`.
 If not, follow [this troubleshooting guide](#library-not-loaded-webrtcframework).